zingale/hydro1d/README.md

 ## Development

-The PPM implementation should be synced up to what was done in Castro's PPM.
+ -- The PPM implementation should be synced up to what was done in
+    Castro's PPM.

+ -- The boundary filling stuff should be generalized so we can use the
+    same logic for gravity as for the main conserved state.